morrisseyt/SRGenerator/README.md

 **SRG** was created to detect four types of potentially malicious network activity by analyzing a network capture file, or pcap: SSH brute-forcing, FTP brute-forcing, network host-scanning, and port-scanning activity.
 Upon detection of one or more of these behaviors, SRG alerts the user by printing a summary of the triggering behavior.
 SRG also suggests an appropriate **Snort** rule for users to implement, allowing them to detect, alert, and log similar activity in the future.

-**Snort** is a popular, easy-to-use network intrusion detection system (NIDS) can be used as a straight packet sniffer like tcpdump, a packet logger (useful for network traffic debugging, etc), or as a full blown network intrusion prevention system.
+**Snort** is a popular, easy-to-use network intrusion detection system (IDS) can be used as a straight packet sniffer like tcpdump, a packet logger (useful for network traffic debugging, etc), or as a full blown network intrusion prevention system.
 The rules provided assume use of Snort as an NIDS.

 # Features